donn-majidi/donn-majidi/README.md

 > [!NOTE]
 > The content of this research is not yet publicly available as it is part of an ongoing Master's thesis.

-* State space modeling of macroeconomic time-series data and Python implementation of the EM-algorithm.
+* State space modeling of macroeconomic time-series data and Python implementation of DFM state space models.

 ## Technical Stack
 * **Languages:** `Python` `Matlab`